 One of the big concerns for healthcare access is temperature control, as vaccinations and other medications can be less potent if not stored properly.
 Jasdeep’s direct work effects how efficiently these products are brought to end patients, some of whom also live in extreme climates such as India, part of Africa, and South America.

 “It’s not just chocolate or tires, we manage life-saving products that need to be distributed in time and on the regular.
 It’s really people at the end of our supply chain I think about the most,” he shares.

 His role is to work closely with manufacturing locations throughout North and South America to solve problems and ensure production can continue quickly and efficiently.
 After all, if the vaccines don’t get out in time, there can be short supplies on hand to the most vulnerable populations—something that, along with the memories of his grandparents, drives Jasdeep every day.

 In fact, he believes it will drive him for the rest of his life.

 “My grandparents couldn’t get vaccines and it was too late,” Jasdeep remembers.
 “I don’t ever want to leave healthcare now, as I can see first-hand what a positive impact the industry is having on our futures.”

-Photo of photos of family courtesy of Hero Images/ Getty Images.
+Photo of family courtesy of Hero Images/Getty Images.